Our proposal for fixing the digital status

 How would it work?

-Citizens who receive it electronically could print their document, or have a friend or helping organisation print it for them.
-An option to issue the QR codes as stickers to be glued into passports could be explored.
-There are many possibilities to help prevent a digital divide.
+There could be multiple ways of issuing the document to the status holder – whether electronically or through the post.
+Citizens could request the document via a website or a dedicated telephone number.
+Those who receive it electronically could print their document themselves, or have it printed for them by a friend or support organisation.
+An option to issue the QR codes as passport stickers could be also explored.
+There are many possibilities to help prevent a digital divide and maintain a low cost.

 When a prospective employer or landlord wants to check someone’s rights, they would be able to look at the document, and verify its authenticity by scanning the QR code.
-They could either do this by downloading an app from the Home Office website and using that for all their checks going forward.
-Or the Home Office might provide a facility to scan the QR code from its website (see Appendix A in the full proposal - download it here).
+They could do this by using an app available for download from the Home Office website.
+The service provider would trust the app since it originates from the gov.uk website (the current digital status system relies on trusting the same gov.uk domain).
+Inputting the citizen’s date of birth could provide an extra security step to unlock the QR code.

-The proposed system can deal with revoked or updated immigration status (see details later in the document).
-It would still be digital, with all the advantages that come with modern technology.
+And that’s all there is to it!
+The proposed system would still be digital, with all the advantages that come with modern technology.
 But crucially it would not discriminate against those who struggle with technology, do not have access to smartphones, or are cut off from the internet.
+It would provide a failsafe against time-critical situations where Home Office services are unavailable, or individuals’ Home Office records have been damaged.

 Comparison at a glance